Tejaswireddyallam/GDPFall2024-Group2/README.md

 worked on ER diagram , Mapping of Functional Requirements to Data Storage for application and plans to secure data.

-I have worked on documenting non-functional requirements(iteration-2).
+I have worked on documenting non-functional requirements(iteration-2). <hr>

+10/21/2024 -<br>
+Discussed with the mentor and updated the Data Management plan and also done some reasearch on encryption techniques for secure telemedicine communication.